realpython/python-guide/docs/scenarios/imaging.rst

 OpenSource Computer Vision
 ---------------------------

-OpenSource Computer Vision, or OpenCV in short, is a slightly more advanced and useful image manipulation and processing software than PIL.
+OpenSource Computer Vision, or OpenCV in short, is a more advanced and useful image manipulation and processing software than PIL.
 It has been implemented in several languages and is very widely used.